Not to be confused with the other nearby Peak 13510 ft

 Red Mountain #3 can be seen to the northeast.
 A small portion of Route 550 may also be visible far below.

 A big plateau with a hilly surface opens up to the west.
 Columbine Lake remains hidden behind the hills.
-Small stream create a number of valleys among the hills.
+Small streams create a number of valleys among the hills.

 The trail heads west toward Columbine Lake.
 I actually lost the trail but the route to the summit of Bridal Peak was clear.
 I hiked the grassy surface of the plateau to reach a 13058 ft saddle at the base of the southwestern ridgeline of Bridal Peak.